 The best part of sharing music with your child is giving each other the gift of time interacting and making great memories.

-If you would like to explore this on your own, check out my FREE four week program “Sing with your child”.
-It has ideas for infants, toddlers, and preschoolers.
+If you would like to explore this on your own, check out the posts with ideas for infants, toddlers, and preschoolers.